 You are able to view price history by clicking on the company name.
 You can sort each category by clicking on the table headers.

-2021-01-08: Publicly traded companies from the Armed Republic of Auze have been delisted from the SLU Market following their support of the coup government in Social Liberal Union.
-"Their refusal to support the legitimate government of the Social Liberal Union is unconsciousable," said Minister Firenze of the North American Republics.
+2021-01-08: Publicly traded companies from the Armed Republic of Auze have been delisted from the SLU Stock Exchange following their support of the coup government in Social Liberal Union.
+"Their refusal to support the legitimate government of the Social Liberal Union is unconscionable," said Minister Firenze of the North American Republics.

 | 2020-04-12: The Social Liberal Union Stock Exchange faced its largest one-day loss on "Bloody Easter" since June 2013.
 Concerns over the conflict in Noirmarche, including trade route disruption, have been raised after Rossia implemented a Northern trade route blockade.